Eng manager-mode plan review. (gstack)

 If TEL_PROMPTED is no AND LAKE_INTRO is yes: ask telemetry once via AskUserQuestion:

 Help gstack get better.
 Share usage data only: skill, duration, crashes, stable device ID.
-No code, file paths, or repo names.
+No code or file paths.
+Your repo name is recorded locally only and stripped before any upload.

 Options: